 Visiting Iceland in October?
-Here are some events and things to do in this dramatic and moody fall month.
+Here are some events and things to do in Iceland and Reykjavik in this dramatic and moody fall month.

 27th of September – 7th of October

 Taking centre stage at the beginning of the month in Reykjavik is the widely acclaimed Reykjavik International Film Festival (RIFF).
 In what is one of Iceland’s most culturally diverse events on the yearly calendar, RIFF takes over the city for 11 days each year to screen the latest and greatest films from around the world.
 On top of that, guests of the festival can meet and talk with the directors and attend interesting panels and workshops.

 This year, the talented actor Mads Mikkelsen will be attending to collect the prestigious RIFF Creative Excellence Award for his impressive body of work.
 Mads rose to international fame after his impressive portrayal of the Bond villain ‘Le Chiffre’ in Casino Royal and has since been one of the most highly rated actors in the world.

 For more information, a look at the program, and tickets, visit www.riff.is

 5th of October – 7th of October

 The Icelandic landscapes often feel like you’ve ended up in an imaginary fantasy world, full of supernatural wonders and magic.
 That’s why the country is the perfect setting for IceCon, a science fiction, fantasy, horror and comics fan convention.